ericschmidt/Action.JS/README.md

 More info to come soon.

-I use my own program to build this - I'll release it soon; for now the files can be concatenated manually or you can use build/action.js directly.
+To use, either concatenate all the source files or use the current build at build/action.js directly.

+Demos can be found in the demos folder, use demo.html to run them.

 Eric Schmidt 2013
 www.eschmidt.co